Taybe2/community-booker/README.md

 ------
 ### 4. Wireframes
-The wireframes below depict the initial design concepts of the Community Booker App, showcasing the layout and flow of key pages such as the homepage, booking page, and user management pages.
+The wireframes below illustrate the initial design concepts for the Community Booker App, highlighting the layout and navigation flow of key pages such as the homepage, booking page, and user booking management pages.

 #### Key Screens